saidvandeklundert/notes/lists.md

 x = [None] * 1000

 # List comprehension

+values = [ expression
+           for item in collection
+           if condition
+           ]

 devices = ['S1', 'S2', 'R1', 'R2',]
 routers = [device for device in devices if 'R' in device]
 >>> routers